Starring Dan Stevens, Judi Dench, Leslie Mann and Isla Fisher, at the heart of new comedy / romance Blithe Spirit is a love triangle.

 There are indeed a couple of moments that made the experience less regrettable.
 The first being the nicely executed snake scene in the Chinese restaurant.
 The second is when Galifianakis’s character makes a joke at the expense of the British.
 It could be that I found it particularly hilarious because the United Kingdom is home.
-More likely though, it’s Galifianakis’s excellent comic timing and delivery.
-Beyond these two scenes, everything else about Keeping Up With The Jonesesjust felt like cheap filler because it wasn’t that good.
+It’s more likely though that it’s Galifianakis’s excellent comic timing and delivery.
+Beyond these two scenes, everything else about Keeping Up With The Joneses just felt like cheap filler because it wasn’t that good.

-One last good thing Mottola’s movie did is remind me that Wonder Woman (2017), my most highly anticipated movie of this year will be here in not too many months.
+One last good thing Mottola’s movie did is remind me that Wonder Woman (2017), my most highly anticipated movie of 2017 will be here in not too many months.
 I for one cannot wait to see its star Gal Gadot do her thing.

 I’m a fan of Mark Strong, not just because of the bass in his voice – even though it helps.
 I love Sacha Baron Cohen because he’s a comedy great.
 In 2016 both actors will star as brothers in the Louis Leterrier directed comedy,The Brothers Grimsby…

 I’m excited because I’ve really missed and comedy antics of Mr Baron Cohen and looking at this trailer, something tells me he’s not going to disappoint.

 Rebel Wilson, Isla Fisher and Penelope Cruz also star.